zoe-pith/pith-site/_drafts/paris.md

 A delicious, unfussy, and interesting restaurant helmed by Korean chef Esu Lee.
 The most decadent lightly pickled mackerel is laid atop a paste of black garlic and seaweed, an aromatic and barely creamy soup is overflowing with tiny clams, and a slab of salty dark chocolate is presented warm and spoonable for dessert.
 This is an exemplary contemporary Paris restaurant.

-### Le San Sebastien, Au Passage
+### Le San Sebastien, Au Passage,

-Really great wine list
+There are so many quietly pleasurable bistros and neo-bistros in Paris, so I could go on forever, but I've always enjoyed **Au Passage**.
+Off a narrow street, ever-changing chefs serve pretty innovative charcuterie, raw seafood, cooked fish, roasted meats, and unique vegetables — all alongside a great wine list.
+I also recently visited Le San Sebastien where I tried an

 ### Urfa Durum

-If you're near Gare du Nord, check out this absolutely amazing (and inexpensive) Turkish restaurant puffy freshly fired pita is topped with charcoal grilled meats.
-This place has the best kebab sandwiches around because there's no white sauce or even spices: just salty charred meats, fresh tomato and lettuce, and puffy freshly-fired pita.
-There are only about six options on the menu, but don't miss out on a lamajcun.
+If you're near Gare du Nord, check out this absolutely amazing (and inexpensive) Kurdish restaurant serving puffy freshly fired pita and charcoal grilled meats.
+There are only about six options on the menu and you have to eat on a wooden stool on the sidewalk.
+The lamajcun — €3 pizza-esque breads topped with roasted and minced lamb and vegetables — is a required order.
+But the kebab wraps are the best in town: the chefs use no white sauce nor even spices: just salty charred lamb, fresh tomato and raw onion, all wrapped up in that irresistible freshly-fired pita.
 Plus, the blocks surrounding the restaurant are a tiny little enclave of extraordinary Turkish markets and bakeries.

 ### Shopping